 OMFest-2014 series opens with “Global Spirit” concert 2:30 pm to 4:00 pm, Sunday, October 12, 2014, at St Mary Star of the Sea Church, 609 Pier View Way, Oceanside, CA. This musical event will offer liturgical dancers, and choral groups.

 The Fest will continue with “Give Me That Old Time Religion” concert 1:00 pm to 3:00 pm, Sunday, October 19, 2014, at the historic 1st Christian Church, 204 S. Freeman St, Oceanside, CA. Through The Storm Gospel Chorus and Calvary Christian Youth Chorus will be featured with a special opening act.

 The festival will conclude with “Succulent Jazz” 3:00 pm to 5:00 pm, Sunday, October 26, 2014, sponsored by and held at Apotheque Spa, 322 N Cleveland St, Oceanside, CA. OMFest organizers are pleased to have Apotheque Spa, owned by Michelle Bartok, as a sponsor of this concert as this will be the perfect way to end the series of events: an afternoon jazz/blues concert featuring Adrienne Nims and Spirit Wind, outdoors in the Apotheque Gardens, with a lovely sea breeze.
 Wine and hor d’ouvres will be available.

-$35.00 each for “Bond, Just Bond” Reception And OCAF Scholarship Gala, includes food, wines, and souvenir martini glass
+$35.00 each general public for “Bond, Just Bond” Reception And OCAF Scholarship Gala, includes food, wines, and souvenir martini glass

 $15.00 each general admission, $12.00 seniors and military, $10.00 youth for “Old Time Religion” and “Succulent Jazz”